wgrzesiak147/TransferRoom/README.md

   }
 }
 ```

-ApiKey can be found in GitHub Actions secret
+ApiKey is stored in GitHub Actions secret
+For development purposes and because its homework this one can be used: 6bfd964ee0e2693826020c333bb21cba

 ### Build and run the backend API: